Symmetric vs. asymmetric encryption: Understand key differences (original) (raw)

 Asymmetric encryption uses a public and private key pair to encrypt and decrypt messages.

 Using two different keys provides a number of different features, the most important probably being digital signatures.
-Among other things, digital signatures are used to guarantee a message was created by a particular entity.
+Among other things, digital signatures guarantee that a message was created by a particular entity.
 Digital signatures also authenticate remote systems or users.

 Asymmetric encryption algorithms

-Some of the most common asymmetric encryption algorithms are the following:
+The most common asymmetric encryption algorithms include the following:

 Asymmetric cryptography is used in key exchange, email and web security, and cryptocurrencies, such as bitcoin.